 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised if the revision affects only that period, or in the period of the revision and future periods if the revision affects both current and future periods.
-While the application of critical accounting estimates is subject to material estimation uncertainties, management's ongoing revisions of critical accounting estimates have not revealed any material impact in any of the years ended December 31, 2020 or 2019.
+While the application of critical accounting estimates is subject to material estimation uncertainties, management's ongoing revisions of critical accounting estimates in any of the years ended December 31, 2020 or 2019.